 It's key to know and reduce what causes dog stress to keep them happy.
-We aim to make a safe space for dogs to grow strong against stress.
+We aim to make a safe space for dogs to grow strong against stress and learn relaxation techniques for dogs.

 Stopping stress before it starts is the best way to handle it.
 Teaching dogs to relax helps owners avoid anxiety problems.